paritytech/substrate/client/transaction-pool/README.md

-From the transaction pool PoV, transactions are simply opaque blob of bytes, it's required to query the runtime (via `TaggedTransactionQueue` Runtime API) to verify transaction's mere correctnes and extract any information about how the transaction relates to other transactions in the pool and current on-chain state.
+From the transaction pool PoV, transactions are simply opaque blob of bytes, it's required to query the runtime (via `TaggedTransactionQueue` Runtime API) to verify transaction's mere correctness and extract any information about how the transaction relates to other transactions in the pool and current on-chain state.
 Only valid transactions should be stored in the pool.